Native American policy of the Nixon administration: Henry M. Jackson and Forrest J. Gerard

-In 1971, Senator Henry Jackson of Washington, Chairman of the Interior and Insular Affairs, hired Forrest J. Gerard.
+In 1971, Senator Henry M. Jackson, Chairman of the Committee on Interior and Insular Affairs, hired Forrest J. Gerard.
 Gerard was born on Montana's Blackfeet Reservation in 1925, served in the United States Air Force in World War II, and received a college education on the G.I.
-Bill of Rights.
-Following college, Gerard worked for agencies in Montana and Wyoming before moving to Washington, D.C. to work for the Indian Health Service.
+Bill.
+Following college, he worked for agencies in Montana and Wyoming before moving to Washington, D.C. to work for the Indian Health Service.
 Eventually, Gerard would work for the Bureau of Indian Affairs and Health and Human Services.
 Gerard would provide Jackson with the experience and network of relationships with tribal leaders necessary for serious policy reform.

 Together, Jackson and Gerard worked hard to put the policies of self-determination outlined by Kennedy and Johnson into action.
 Beginning with Jackson's call for a Senate resolution to reverse House Concurrent Resolution 108, they embarked on an ambitious legislative agenda to reform Indian affairs in the United States.
 The legislation regarding Indian Affairs that bears the authorship of Senator Jackson and Gerard, and the sponsorship of Senator Jackson includes: